jandolezal/kiwi-xmas-task/README.md

 # Solution to Python weekend entry task

-Solution for the entry task assignment for Python weekend in Prague, 10 – 12 December 2021.
+Solution for the [entry task assignment](https://github.com/kiwicom/python-weekend-xmas-task ) for the Python weekend in Prague, 10 – 12 December 2021.

 The solution is in one module `solution.py` and should work in Python >=3.7.

 From the additional options, `--bags` is implemented.